 But smoked salmon can also be pricey, so it is considered a luxury food item.
 Because of this, you may have stocked up and might be wondering how long your salmon supply will last.

-Luckily, there are simple ways to keep salmon good for longer, and below, you will find a guide on how to store smoked salmon to extend its freshness.
+Fortunately, there are easy methods to make salmon last longer, and here is a manual on the proper way to preserve smoked salmon to prolong its freshness.